-Fourth, according to Psalm 15, righteousness does not include the following: slander, evil (רעה) to others, sharp criticism (חרפה), lend money with interest (greed), and take a bribe.
+Fourth, according to Psalm 15, righteousness does not include the following: slander, evil ($\neg \neg \neg$) to others, sharp criticism ($\neg \neg \neg \neg$), lend money with interest (greed), and take a bribe.

 Consulting other passages could create an extensive list of righteous and unrighteous deeds.
-These lists serve as a basis for condemning not only the social justice movement, but any aspect of a culture that uses slander, reproach, disinformation, and lies to promote their agenda.
+These lists serve as a basis for condemning not only the social justice movement, but any aspect of a culture that uses slander, reproach, disinformation, and lies to promote its agenda.